theolivenbaum/LeanLucene/README.md

 Character filters can be added to `IndexWriterConfig.CharFilters` and run before tokenisation.
 Token budget enforcement is configured via `MaxTokensPerDocument` and `TokenBudgetPolicy` (Truncate or Throw).

+See the [Analysis tutorials](docs/tutorials/analysis/index.md) for analyser, tokeniser, filter, and stemmer guidance, including when to use `EnglishStemmer` versus `LightEnglishStemmer`.

 ## Queries

 | Query | Notes |